Pamban: Transport

+Since 2021 onwards, post COVID-19 period, Indian Railway had been constructing a New Vertical Lift Bridge 2304 m long to connect Rameswaram by railway with Fully Electrified Double Line section.
+While the New Pamban bridge has been completed in 2024-25 period, inspection & trials exposed many faults leading to delaying of bridge inauguration by at least a year till 2026.

 The Pamban Lighthouse, along with 23 other lighthouses along the eastern, southern and western coast of the Indian peninsula, comes under the administration of the Chennai Lighthouse District, In accord with the Lighthouse Act of 1927 and the Lighthouse (Amendment) Act of 1985.